 John Lennon had been told that the exhibition was worth visiting, and when he arrived at this location, he met his future wife!

-John was reported, “expecting an orgy, you know…” but arrived instead to find a quiet room where Yoko was drifting around, rearranging objects as part of her art piece.
+John was reportedly, “expecting an orgy, you know…” but arrived instead to find a quiet room where Yoko was drifting around, rearranging objects as part of her art piece.

 One of the pieces was a wooden board with a hammer and nails nearby – John asked if he could hammer in one of the nails and was told no by Yoko herself.

-The gallery manager panicked that Ono may have offended John, convinced her to allow him to do it.
+The gallery manager panicked that Ono may have offended John, so he convinced her to allow him to do it.

 John stated that this was the moment he and Yoko really “met” changing the course of both their lives forever.